arizvisa/ida-minsc/docs/static/combinators.rst

    keyword arguments ``initial_kwargs`` combined with ``kwargs``.

-   This closure will wrap the result of ``callable`` so that the second element of the tuple will be the result, and the first element will be the exception object if one was raised.
-If one wasn't raised, then the first element will be the value :py:obj:`None`.
+   This closure will wrap the result of ``callable`` so that the second element of the returned tuple will be the result, and the first element will be the exception object if one was raised.
+If an exception was not raised, then the first element will be the value :py:const:`None`, and the second will be the original result.

    :param callable: the callable to catch an exception in
    :type callable: `function`